newrelic/nri-flex/docs/basic-tutorial.md

 ## Our first Flex integration

 For this example, you will need a linux-based operating system, as it depends on Unix commands that won't work in windows.
+However, a similar result would be achieved in Windows with few changes.

 This example is about reporting disk metrics from file systems not natively supported by New Relic using the `df` (Disk Free) command.

-The objective of flex is to convert the text output of this command (disk free showing file system, blocks and excluding the file systems already supported by the agent):
+The objective of flex is to convert the text output of this command (disk free showing file system, 1-byte blocks, and excluding the file systems already supported by the agent):

 ```
 $ df -PT -B1 -x tmpfs -x xfs -x vxfs -x btrfs -x ext -x ext2 -x ext3 -x ext4